 The following is a general statement about ongoing research on alternative splicing in the Smith lab.
 Specific projects will be available in one or more of these areas.

 Alternative splicing affects the majority of human genes, in some cases giving rise to many functionally distinct protein isoforms in a cell-specific regulated manner.
 It is therefore a major form of gene control that is of great importance to understand.
 Research in our group is primarily concerned with the mechanisms responsible for tissue-specific splicing of pre-mRNAs, focusing on the regulation of alternative splicing in mammalian smooth muscle cells.
 We take two broad complementary approaches.
 The first is molecular analysis of individual model systems of alternative splicing.
 This approach involves characterizing the role of specific cis-acting RNA elements and regulatory proteins in enforcing the cell specific splicing decisions.
-The second approach is to use global methods (previously microarrays, now mRNA-Seq) to define large sets of splicing events that are co-regulated e.g. upon knockdown of a specific splicing regulatory protein, or upon cell differentiation.
+The second approach is to use global approached (mRNA-Seq) to define large sets of splicing events that are co-regulated e.g. upon knockdown of a specific splicing regulatory protein, or upon cell differentiation.
 Computational analysis then allows us to make inferences about the possible mechanisms of regulation, which can be tested using exemplar model alternative splicing events.
+We have recently identified an RNA binding protein that appears to act as a "master" regulator of alternative splicing in smooth muscle cells.
+This protein is sufficient to switch alternative splicing patterns when over expressed in cells or when added to cell-free splicing assays.
+Moreover its activities are regulated by its own alternative splicing and by phosphorylation.
 In addition to using cell lines and primary cells, we will increasingly be using human stem cell derived smooth muscle cells in collaboration with Dr Sanjay Sinha (Cambridge Stem Cell Institute).

 We are also interested in an under-appreciated role of alternative splicing in quantitative regulation of gene expression by the deliberate production of mRNAs that are targeted for degradation by the Nonsense Mediated Decay (NMD) pathway.
 For example, we have characterized a set of auto- and cross-regulatory interactions between the splicing regulator PTBP1 and its tissue-specific paralogs PTBP2 and PTBP3.
 We have a collaborative project with Martin Turner (Babraham Institute) in which we are generating lymphoid cell conditional knockouts of PTBP1, 2 and 3 to analyse the unique and redundant roles of this family of RNA binding proteins in B and T cells.